maheshkafle/Cypress-Test-Automation/README.md

 Use the below command to run the test ->
-Open your git-bash and type in given command node_modules/.bin/cypress run --spec cypress/integration/Tests/*.js --browser chrome
+Open your git-bash and type in given command node_modules/.bin/cypress run --headed --spec cypress/integration/Tests/*.js --browser chrome

 To Run the Performance Test Import AmazonPerformanceTestPlan.jmx file in Jmeter and Run it.